WokLibCodeClub/.github/profile/README.md

 #### Scratch

+Please try to be there, logged in to your trinket account, in time to start coding at 10.30am.

 We will continue working on the platform project called *Don't Fall In*.
 The project instructions are at [https://projects.raspberrypi.org/en/projects/dont-fall-in](https://projects.raspberrypi.org/en/projects/dont-fall-in)

 #### Python